geneontology/noctua_app_stack/README.md

-# Noctua Application Deployment
+# Noctua Testing Deployment

 This repository enables the deployment of the noctua editor (which includes minerva, barista, golr and noctua) locally, using self-generated GO-CAM models (in the form of .ttl files).

+Note: For production deployment see [this readme file](./production/README.md)

 ## Deploy a version of the Noctua editor (including minerva, barista, golr and noctua locally via docker):
   - important files: